 You will feel a tremendous pump as they flex and flare, engorging with blood to form humongous balloons.
-After performing two or three working sets, you will experience the deep fatigue that accompanies great tension, a rarity for trainees trying to focus on these dramatic upper back muscles.
+After performing a few working sets, you will experience the deep fatigue that accompanies great tension, a rarity for trainees trying to focus on these dramatic upper back muscles.

 The protracted close-grip row’s superiority also has some support within research, with a non-retracted scapula on the seated row improving its activation as monitored by EMG.

 Even a vertical pull leaves something to be desired for the lats, despite the great range of motion it allows.
-It just involves the lats in too shortened of a state.
-Though our feelings can deceive us, and these movements certainly work the lats, the pull-down or pull-up often leads to soreness in the teres major.
+It just involves the central lats in too shortened of a state.
+Though our feelings can deceive us, and these vertical movements certainly work the upper lats, the pull-down or pull-up often leads to soreness here and for the teres major.

 Name the greatest of all inventors.
 Accident.

 – Mark Twain

 - It can be performed with common gym equipment.